Petteri Taalas: International positions

-Petteri Taalas is the secretary-general of the World Meteorological Organization.
+Petteri Taalas was the secretary-general of the World Meteorological Organization.
 His four-year term started 1 January 2016.
-He has a mandate from WMO members to develop activities that give greater support to weather, climate and water services, research and development institutions and the private sector.
-Investments in weather and climate early warning services offer a powerful means to adapt to climate variability and change in time scales ranging from minutes to decades.
+He had a mandate from WMO members to develop activities that give greater support to weather, climate and water services, research and development institutions and the private sector.

-Taalas has been in charge of a historical reform of the WMO constituent bodies and their working practices.
-E.g. the former eight technical commissions are now merged to two to promote holistic weather-climate-water-oceans-environment observing systems and services.
-Better engagement of private sector and world leading scientific experts, as well as key partner organizations is a part of the reform.
-Also reallocation of the Secretariat resources from administration to scientific and technical expertise is under way.
+Taalas was in charge of a historical reform of the WMO constituent bodies and their working practices.
+The former eight technical commissions were merged into two to promote holistic weather-climate-water-oceans-environment observing systems and services.
+Better engagement of private sector and world leading scientific experts, as well as key partner organizations was a part of the reform.

-UN Secretary General Antonio Guterres has appointed Taalas as his climate principal as well as co-chair of the UN climate scientific advisory group.
+UN Secretary General Antonio Guterres appointed Taalas as his climate principal as well as co-chair of the UN climate scientific advisory group.
 Taalas is active communicator of climate observations and science.
 He prefers modest and science based climate mitigation and adaptation efforts and understands the political sensitivity of related actions.

 Over his career, Taalas has been an adept of change management to enhance efficiency in the various organizations with which he worked, including research institutes, government agencies, universities and private companies.
 It is his ambition to do so again as WMO Secretary-General.
 Taalas is motivated to support the developing countries and countries in economic transition, especially through project implementation, for example, in Africa, small-island developing states in the Pacific and Caribbean and in southeast Europe.
 This motivation guided his career prior to his appointment as WMO Secretary-General, while serving as the Director-General of the Finnish Meteorological Institute (from 2002 to 2015, excluding 2005–2007) and when he was Director of Development and Regional Activities at WMO from 2005 to 2007.